StepQA/StepUI/README.md

 ![StepQA](https://app.stepqa.com/logo-with-title.png)
 # StepUI
-StepQA is the React UI Kit for the StepQA application, seeking to provide an attractive, yet super accessible UI solution for any application.
+StepUI is the React UI Kit for the StepQA application, seeking to provide an attractive, yet super accessible UI solution for any application.

 ### Under development